NBA icon Kobe Bryant’s connections to Tampa Bay

 “My sister Candace Parker has certainly benefited from not only his mentorship, but showing up to games, giving credibility to the women players,” Parker said.

+Watch 8 On Your Side’s full interview with Anthony Parker about Kobe Bryant’s career and legacy.

+Parker was at his son’s basketball game Sunday when his sister, a WNBA superstar, reached out trying to make sense of Bryant’s untimely death.

-ESPN basketball analyst Dick Vitale, who lives in Sarasota, has shared several tweets reflecting on Bryant’s legacy since learning of his passing.
+ESPN basketball analyst Dick Vitale, who lives in the bay area, has shared several tweets reflecting on Bryant’s legacy since learning of his passing.

 Former University of South Florida men’s basketball standout Chucky Atkins played with Bryant on the Los Angeles Lakers during the 2004-5 season.